Rodrigossz/KM-w-Audio/README.md

 # Use Azure Search and Speech to Text API to mine knowledge from audio

 In this lab, you will augment the Knowledge Mining strategy by enriching your Azure Search index with speech extracted from audio files.
 You will learn how to use the Cognitive Services Speech API to perform a speech-to-text on video files and send this data into blob storage.
-You will then change your index strucure and job to consider this new information, this should be easy after all the previous labs.
+You will then change your index structure and job to consider this new information, this should be easy after all the previous labs.

 >This GitHub repo has all data and code you need to do this lab.